-I also input the stripes, I think because we had to have an artistic influence in the piece, based on this painting by
+I also input the stripes, I think because we had to have an artistic influence in the piece, based on this painting by Jackie Tileston, which I find rather great:

 However, my original stripping did not look nearly as wonderful as Jackie Tileston's...